-"Emerging technologies" may refer to existing but newer tech that's developing (like robots, the 5G network, or self-driving cars) or to tech that may become reality within 5-10 years (like the end of the password, or quantum computing).
+"Emerging technologies" may refer to existing but newer tech that's developing (like robots and self-driving cars) or to tech that may become a reality within 5-10 years (like the end of the password, or quantum computing).

-"Disruptive technologies" are those which may have big impacts on society, the economy, etc.
+"Disruptive technologies" are those which may have big impacts on society, the economy, etc., like generative AI.

-The first step in research is to analyze your own research objectives.
+The first step in doing research is to analyze your objectives.
 This crucial step will help you to find the information you need more quickly and efficiently.